aiokitchen/hasql/README.rst

 hasql
 =====

-``hasql`` is a library for high available PostgreSQL clusters.
+``hasql`` is a library for acquiring actual connections to masters and replicas in high available PostgreSQL clusters.

-Library for acquiring actual connections with masters and replicas.

 .. image:: https://raw.githubusercontent.com/aiokitchen/hasql/master/resources/diagram.svg